— A discovered note —

 Zombies were filling the path from the other direction.
 They’d trapped us.

 “You got us killed already, dumbass!”
 Tiffany lifted her fist to punch me, but Jessie got between us.

-“But it’s not his fault,” Jessie said.
+“Have faith,” Jessie said.
 “Zach’s an expert on zombies.
 He’ll get us out!”

 I appreciated her belief in me, but there wasn’t a way out.
 In front were zombies.
-To the left: a building.
-To the right: a building.
+To the left a building.
+To the right a building.
 And behind us another horde.
 My bad luck had doomed us.

 Jessie took my hand and smiled.
 “What grade did you get?”

 I swallowed hard.
 “On the report?
 I got a C.”